crystallabs/virtualtime/README.md

 and/or Sunday) of the new year that belong to the week started in the previous year.

 That allows for a very flexible matching.
-If you want to match the first or last 7 days of a year irrespective of weeks, then you should use `day: 1..7` or `day: -7..-1`.
+If you want to match the first or last 7 days of a year irrespective of weeks, then you should use `day: 1..7` or `day: -7..-1` instead.

 ### Range values